AminaManseur29/Advanced_ML_project/README.md

   - `Cross_Validate_Hyperparams.py`: Hyperparameter cross-validation to optimize model performance.
   - `utils.py` :

+- **Theoretical_Experiments.ipynb`** : This notebook presents empirical experiments on the Sentic dataset, where we implemented Adam variants (BGE-RMSPro, AdaGrad, and Adaptive Adam) and tested the performance of BGE-Adam using some classic test functions.
 - **`Empirical_experiments.ipynb`**: This notebook presents empirical experiments conducted, illustrating different hyperparameter validation methods and model training approaches.
 It demonstrates how to reproduce the empirical results obtained, with sections on data preparation, K-Fold Cross Validation, and training with optimal hyperparameters.

 - **`Theoretical_experiments.ipynb`**: This notebook documents theoretical experiments, where we seek to minimize various functions by exploring different optimization configurations using algorithms such as BGE_Adam.